w3f/Grants-Program/applications/polkadotjs_no_code.md

 Users will be able to build projects on Polkadot without code.
 So, this is a tool to use the main tool but without code.
 All main features from the polkadot.js will be implemented in the plugin and it will be free to use.

-The plugin will open a door to many new developers that could build apps in the Polkadot ecosystem without code.
+The plugin will open a door to the Polkadot ecosystem for a big community of no-code developers.

-About your interest in this.
-Our main focus is to bring as many crypto tools to the no-code as possible making our plugins the first you think of when building crypto-related apps on Bubble.
-Polkadot.js plugin would be a new really powerful tool attracting new developers and potential clients that we can work with.

 ### Project Details

-First, let me shortly introduce you to the no-code platform so you know why we see a big perspective in this plugin.
+First, let me shortly introduce you to the Bubble, a no-code platform.
 Bubble.io is the most powerful no-code platform for creating web apps.
-It is flexible, with many unique features such as customizable backend API, database, and database API, all without code!
+Being flexible for any use case, it has many unique features such as customizable backend API and database, plugins, and much more, all without code!

-The main tool that Bubble has is plugins (similar to WordPress plugins), a plugin can be paid or free, it can add new powerful features to your app.
+The main tool that Bubble has is, plugins (similar to WordPress plugins), a plugin can be paid or free, it can add a variety of new powerful features to your app.

+A plugin can have different "elements" in it, each element can add visual or technical additions to Bubble.
-The final version of the plugin will have a separate element for each category that Polkadot.js has.
+The final version of the Polkadotjs plugin will have a separate element for each category that Polkadot.js has (Extension, API, Contracts etc.)
-For example, currently Polkadot.js Wallet, this element will have all features related to the Polkadot.js Extension.
+For example, the plugin currently has one element called Polkadot.js Wallet, this element will have all features related to the Polkadot.js Extension.
 Other elements will be divided just like in the official documentation of the polkadot.js Polkadot.js API
 Polkadot.js Utilities